kluopaja/ot-harjoitustyo/doc/manual.md

 ## Usage

-Navigation in the menu is done with arrow keys, esc and enter.
+Navigation in the menu is done with arrow keys, esc and enter (by default, can be configured).

 ### Add user menu